fugerit-org/fj-daogen-legacy/README.md

 Currently supported versions are :
 1. [fj-daogen-legagy-v0-4-2-7](fj-daogen-legacy-v0-4-2-7/README.md)

-NOTE: The module [fj-daogen-legagy-base](fj-daogen-legagy-base/README.md) provides some utilities needed by the various compatibility layers
+NOTE: The module [fj-daogen-legagy-base](fj-daogen-legagy-base/README.md) provides some utilities needed by the various compatibility layers.